-Data science is an essential part of any industry today, given the massive amounts of data that are produced.
-Data science is one of the most debated topics in the industries these days.
+Data science is an essential part of many industries today, given the massive amounts of data that are produced, and is one of the most debated topics in IT circles.
 Its popularity has grown over the years, and companies have started implementing data science techniques to grow their business and increase customer satisfaction.
 In this article, we’ll learn what data science is, and how you can become a data scientist.

 Are you considering a profession in the field of Data Science?
 Then get certified with the Data Science Bootcamp Program today!

 Data science is the domain of study that deals with vast volumes of data using modern tools and techniques to find unseen patterns, derive meaningful information, and make business decisions.
 Data science uses complex machine learning algorithms to build predictive models.

 The data used for analysis can come from many different sources and presented in various formats.

 Now that you know what data science is, let’s see why data science is essential to today’s IT landscape.

 Data science’s lifecycle consists of five distinct stages, each with its own tasks:

 - Capture: Data Acquisition, Data Entry, Signal Reception, Data Extraction.
 This stage involves gathering raw structured and unstructured data.

 - Maintain: Data Warehousing, Data Cleansing, Data Staging, Data Processing, Data Architecture.
 This stage covers taking the raw data and putting it in a form that can be used.